moggiez/aws-event-driven-lambda-cookiecutter/README.md

 GH_PAT_NPM=<pat value> # a github personal access token with the rights to read packages from GH private npm
 ```

-- Create a new github repo with name <your-api-name>
+- Create a new github repo with name <your-project-name>
 - Run the commands below before first commit:

 ```bash